rich-iannone/stationaRy/README.md

 ### Discovering Met Stations

-At a minimum we need a station’s identifier to obtaining its met data.
+At a minimum we need a station’s identifier to obtain its met data.
 We can start the process of getting an identifier by accessing the entire catalog of station metadata with the `get_station_metadata()` function.
 The output tibble has station `id` values in the first column.
 Let’s get a subset of stations from that: those stations that are located in Norway.

 ``` r
 stations_norway <-